 E-card scams: Moms, dads, and grads, beware of the singing cat

-You’re relaxing and enjoying the day when a message pops up saying someone sent you an e-card.
-Watch out: It might be a scam.
+You’re surfing the internet when a message pops up saying someone sent you an e-card.
+Watch out: You might be on the edge of falling for an e-card scam.

-You may think clicking and opening an e-card will make you smile.
+You might think clicking and opening an e-card will give you a smile.
 You might expect to find a singing cat, a cute poem, or virtual vase of flowers.
 That would be a nice surprise.

 Spring and summer targets: Moms, dads, and grads